SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - (Holes) “Chacko marveled at how someone so small and undefined, so vague in her resemblances, could so completely command the attention, the love, the sanity, of a grown man. // When he left, he felt that something had been torn out of him.
 Something big. // But Joe was dead now.
 Killed in a car crash.
 Dead as a doorknob.
 A Joe-shaped Hole in the Universe.”
 - (Holes) “Estha wouldn’t look up.
 His mind was full of trains.
 He blocked the light from the door.
 An Estha-shaped Hole in the Universe.” (no, train was not mentioned elsewhere)
 - (Holes) “How marvelous!”
 Margaret Kochamma said.
 'It’s a sort of sniffing!
 Do the Men and Women do it to each other too?''
 She hadn’t meant it to sound quite like that, and she blushed.
 An embarrassed schoolteacher-shaped Hole in the Universe.”
 - (Holes) “Esthappen and Rahel both knew that there were several perpetrators (besides themselves) that day.
-But only one victim.
-And he had blood-red nails and a brown leaf on his back that made the monsoons come on time.
+But only one victim. ...
 He left behind a Hole in the Universe through which darkness poured like liquid tar.”
+-